Giraffe At Zoo Atlanta Dies After Getting Head Stuck In Metal Railing

 An 8-year-old giraffe died suddenly at Zoo Atlanta yesterday.

 According to People, the reticulated giraffe named Zuberi passed away at an off-exhibit giraffe complex.
-In a statement, the zoo said that the giraffe died after his head became, “wedged in a small space in a metal railing,” even though though the animal was familiar with the area.
+In a statement, the zoo said that the giraffe died after his head became, “wedged in a small space in a metal railing,” even though the animal was familiar with the area.

 Prior to the horrific incident, caretakers shared that Zuberi was acting normally.
 Immediately after getting his head stuck, the Veterinary Team and the large-mammal animal care specialists rushed to the scene but unfortunately, they were unable to save the large animal.